charlieoneill11/charlieoneill/README.md

 - NN from scratch (incl. learner) to Pytorch process to fastai process. _PROJECT_: extreme generalisability of logic gates
 - Decorators in Python. _PROJECT_: TBD
 - Fastai callbacks. _PROJECT_: TBD
-- Weights and biases logging.
-PROJECT: MNIST.
+- Weights and biases logging. _PROJECT_: MNIST.

 __FINAL BUILD__: write Resnet18 from scratch, using the fastai methodology (see Chapter 19).